muhammedashfar7/Lapidify/_books/the-merchant-of-venice.md

 price: 267
 image: "/uploads/51u29moxqal-_sx310_bo1-204-203-200_.jpg"
 link: https://amzn.to/2FFCJCf

+---
-body: "**The Merchant of Venice** is perhaps most associated not with its titular hero, Antonio, but with the complex figure of the money lender, Shylock.
+"**The Merchant of Venice** is perhaps most associated not with its titular hero, Antonio, but with the complex figure of the money lender, Shylock.
 The play was described as a comedy in the First Folio but its modern audiences find it more problematic to categorize.
 The vilification of Shylock 'the Jew' can be very uncomfortable